pmccarthy/architecture/meetings/agenda.md

 ## 1/12/21

-- CI/CD for Kuadrant as a whole (at least the CI side for now).
+- [cbrookes] CI/CD for Kuadrant as a whole (at least the CI side for now).
     - What do we do now.
 Are there gaps we would like to address (growing CI CD with the project is important)
     - suggestion: look at an image that contains and executes our tests (future proofing)
     - Release process for kuadrant as a whole
+- [cbrookes] Backlog and issue tracking
+    - Would like to start builing out a backlog how do we want to do that?
+    - Would also like to start doing some form of backlog refinement / priortisation with the team

 ## 24/11/21
 - Modular installation of Kuadrant